zrythm/zrythm/doc/user/zrythm-interface/main-toolbar.rst

   Load a project.

 Export As
   Export the project as audio or MIDI.
+See :ref:`export-audio-and-midi` for more details.

 Export Graph
   Export the routing graph as an image or .dot graph.
+  See :ref:`export-routing-graph` for more details.

+For more information about projects, see the :ref:`projects` chapter.

 View Menu
 ~~~~~~~~~